List of The Little Mermaid characters: Prince Eric

 In the 2000 direct-to-video sequel, Eric is a supporting character.
 Although he and Ariel are happily married, in order to keep their new daughter Melody safe, they raise her away from the sea, keeping her mermaid heritage secret.
 They are attacked by Ursula's sister Morgana, who wishes to avenge Ursula.

 In the 2007 Broadway musical, the role of Eric was originated by Sean Palmer.
 Following the death of Eric's father, it is Grimsby's duty to help Eric find a bride so he can return to the throne properly, despite Eric's affinity for exploring the seas.
 Eric contributes singing vocals to the opening song "Fathoms Below", and performs two solo songs: "Her Voice", a song about Eric's obsession with Ariel's voice that had been written for the original film but discarded, and "One Step Closer", a new song where Eric helps Ariel express herself through dance.
 Eric also provides vocals in the quartet "If Only", where he expresses confusion over his attraction to Ariel, and his fear that if he finds the girl with the right voice, he might lose Ariel.
 A new subplot in the stage musical is a singing competition where the eligible princesses in all the land are invited to sing for Eric.
 The princesses perform in the song "The Contest", which is set to the tune of Ariel's song "Part of Your World".
 At the end of the performance, Ariel dances for Eric, and he chooses her.
 The role was also performed by Drew Seeley.

+In video games, Eric appears in Kingdom Hearts II in the world of Atlantica.
 Eric also appears in the video game Disney Magic Kingdoms, as a playable character to unlock for a limited time.
+In Disney Dreamlight Valley, Eric is one of the villagers of the titular valley.

-He performs an original song for the character named "Wild Uncharted Waters", where he dreams of going on adventures and voyages.
+In the live-action remake of The Little Mermaid, he performs an original song for the character named "Wild Uncharted Waters", where he dreams of going on adventures and voyages.